jpsaha/MOTPold/trainingprogram.md

     * [Atul Shatavart Nadig](https://www.imo-official.org/participant_r.aspx?id=31725), participated in IMO in 2022 (B), 2023 (G), and in APMO in [2022](https://www.apmo-official.org/country_report/IND/2022) (S), [2023](https://www.apmo-official.org/country_report/IND/2023) (G),
     * [Anushka Aggarwal](https://www.egmo.org/people/person1429/), participated in EGMO in 2019 (B), 2020 (B), 2022 (B).
 -->

-  * [Sunaina Pati](https://www.cmi.ac.in/people/student-profile.php?id=sunaina.ug2023), who [received](https://www.egmo.org/people/person2282/) a Silver medal in [EGMO 2023](https://www.egmo.org/egmos/egmo12/), remarked the following in a post discussing [How to start with Math olympiads](https://www.omath.club/2022/03/how%20to%20start%20with%20math%20olympiads.html).
-   > Do join OTIS!
-It is simply so good.
-Evan is also very kind with financial aid.
-Moreover, do not be scared of applying!
-And if there is some financial burden, do tell to Evan.

 #### [<span style="color: royalblue"> **The Sophie Fellowship**</span>](https://www.sophiefellowship.in/home)
   * It is a training program and fellowship for students preparing for IMO, EGMO, INMO and other national and international mathematical competitions.